 Welcome to the Information Architecture Gateway!

-The IA Gateway is a resource for learning and communicating information architecture principles and practices.
+The Information Architecture Gateway (IA Gateway or IAG) is a resource for learning and communicating information architecture principles and practices.
 We welcome you to participate in our effort to create this portal and make it accessible and usable to practitioners worldwide.

 What We Do